 In 2012, National Instrument 25-101 - Designated Rating Organizations (NI 25-101) came into force and, for the first time, subjects credit rating agencies to targeted regulation in Canada.
-NI 25-101 permits any credit rating organisation to apply to become a 'designated rating organisation' (DRO), and stipulates that a credit rating organisation must become a DRO for its ratings to be included in a Canadian offering document.
-NI 25-101 imposes certain requirements on DROs, including: adoption and publication of a code of conduct;
+NI 25-101 permits any credit rating organisation to apply to become a 'designated rating organisation'

+(DRO), and stipulates that a credit rating organisation must become a DRO for its ratings to be included in a Canadian offering document.
+NI 25-101 imposes certain requirements on DROs, including:

-- incorporating procedures to ensure ratings are based on a thorough analysis of all available information; - the establishment of managerial oversight committees; and - various ratings of integrity, transparency, governance and independence mechanisms.
+- · adoption and publication of a code of conduct; - incorporating procedures to ensure ratings are based on a thorough analysis of all available information; - · the establishment of managerial oversight committees; and - various ratings of integrity, transparency, governance and independence mechanisms.

 Under NI 25-101, DROs must not make a recommendation to an issuer about the corporate or legal structure, assets, liabilities or activities of the issuer, and DROs must disclose the details of compensation arrangements with the issuer.
-In addition, many of the credit rating agencies rating Canadian securitisations are US-headquartered (eg, Moody's Investors Service, Standard & Poor's Ratings Services and Fitch Ratings), and therefore will also be subject to US regulations applying to them extraterritorially.
+In addition, many of the credit rating agencies rating Canadian securitisations are US-headquartered or operate in the United States, or both, and, therefore, will also be subject to US regulations applying to them extraterritorially.
 The factors that rating agencies focus on in Canadian securitisations are outlined in their global or North American ratings methodologies for the relevant asset class (subject to adjustment for any Canadian law and market practice particularities).
-The Canadian rating agency, DBRS, publishes specific Canadian securitisation ratings methodologies based on the global and North American ratings methodologies.
+The Canadian rating agency, DBRS, also publishes some specific Canadian securitisation ratings methodologies based on the global and North American ratings methodologies.